Minnesota DUI Laws, Limits, and Penalties

 • 0.04% for commercial drivers

-You are above the legal limit and you will get a citation to appear in court.
+You are above the legal limit, and you will get a citation to appear in court.
 Also, OTS will impound your car unless you have someone at the moment to drive it at the time.
-If you receive a conviction, your license gets suspended for a period of time.
+If you receive a conviction, your license gets suspended for some time.

 Refusing the BAC test will automatically suspend your driving privileges for one year.
 You will also pay more fines and must install an ignition interlock device (IID).